solutionroute/hoser/README.md

 # hoser
 Simple user and user rights management - a Go package

-`hoser` impelements a Bolthold (BoltDB) backed implementation of a User interface and a to-be growing variety of tools.
+Package hoser impelements a Bolthold (BoltDB) store (easy to add other stores) implementation of a User interface and a to-be growing variety of tools.
+The HTTP service and any related middleware is/will be compatible with the Golang standard http package and routers/muxes like Chi which follow the same signature.

 ## What's a "hoser"?

-Clearly system users are not "lusers" but a hoser is akin to that.
-All in fun and if you don't like it, take off, eh?
+It's inappropriate to consider system users as *lusers*, but it happens, and a **hoser** is akin to the same idea.
+It's all in fun and in short of a short name for this package.
+If you don't like it, **take off, eh**?

 ![Bob and Doug Mackenzie characters from SCTV show The Great White North](https://upload.wikimedia.org/wikipedia/en/2/28/Bob_and_Doug_McKenzie.jpg)